-If any Third Party is aware of any activity by any Worker which might lead to, or suggest, a breach of this policy, they should raise their concerns with the Firm’s Anti-Bribery Compliance Partner, Robert Boslem, or the Firm’s Director, Diane Craw at 01259 219555.
+If any Third Party is aware of any activity by any Worker which might lead to, or suggest, a breach of this policy, they should raise their concerns with any of the Firm’s Directors on 01259 219555.

 Training on this policy is provided for all Workers and our zero-tolerance approach to bribery and corruption will, where appropriate, be communicated to clients, suppliers, contractors and business partners.

 The Firm monitors the effectiveness and reviews the implementation of this policy at appropriate intervals, considering its suitability, adequacy and effectiveness.
 Any improvements identified are made as soon as possible.
 Internal control systems and procedures are also subject to regular review to provide assurance that they are effective in countering any risks of bribery and corruption.

 All Workers are aware that they are responsible for the success of this policy and should ensure they use it to disclose any suspected danger or wrongdoing.

 All Beatsons Building Supplies Ltd employees are ensured to be employed with the highest regard to fair pay in full compliance to The National Minimum Wage Act 1998 (“the 1998 Act”, as amended, including by the

 Employment Act 2008 Act (the “2008 Act”)) introduced a statutory right to be paid a certain amount of remuneration for work performed.
 Almost all workers in the UK are entitled to the National Minimum Wage or the National Living Wage.
 Workers are defined in Section 54 of the 1998 Act.